KasperskyLab/Kaspresso/docs/kaspresso/com.kaspersky.kaspresso.interceptors.behavior/-behavior-interceptor/index.md

 `interface BehaviorInterceptor<Interaction>`

-The interface for all interceptors that change the default interaction.
+The interface for all interceptors that change the default interaction in Kakao=&gt;Espresso.
 Often it wraps the interaction calls.

 ### Functions